theodox/mGui/readme.md

  will tie the visibility of the cube to the state of the checkbox.

+ The module `mGui.lists` provides a set of pre-built collection widgets designed for use with binding.
+The `VerticalList`, `HorizontalList`, `WrapList` and `ColumnList` will draw items in a scrolling list view for every item in their bound collections.
+The `itemTemplate` class allows you to create a custom widget display for any incoming data type, so you can create rich UIs with inline controls, multiple lines of data, and customizable styles.

 ## Forms

 The traditional Maya formLayout command is the most powerful and flexible type of layout.
 Unfortunately, it's also the most awkward to use.
 Attaching childrent to a form requires creating long chains of argument which are tough to read and to parse.